ReDI-School/fullstack_bootcamp/volunteers/qa_guide.md

 # Q&A Guide

 ## Introduction
-As Q&A Guide, you run the Q&A support.
+As Q&A Guide, you run the [Q&A Support Session](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/volunteers/qa_session.md).
 You collect questions before the session and answer them live in a 60-minute Zoom call on Thursday.

 ## How to run the Q&A Session